Giving Facebook less data is a good idea. Even better: Just use it less

 It lets political candidates lie in paid ads that they can then microtarget to the easily duped.
 It tolerates fake pages until outside watchdogs call them out.
 And it’s chosen—in contrast to Twitter—to look past President Trump lying about mail-in ballots or endorsing extrajudicial executions by U.S. troops in U.S. streets.

 Facebook founder Mark Zuckerberg has declared his own “visceral negative reaction” to Trump’s reactionary posts.
-But Facebook still gives the frequently-inaccurate Trump-worshipping site Breitbart a privileged spot in its mobile app’s News section.
+But Facebook still gives the frequently inaccurate Trump-worshipping site Breitbart a privileged spot in its mobile app’s News section.
 And Trump’s most prominent techie fan, press-menacing investor Peter Thiel, retains a spot on Facebook’s board.

 If you see Zuckerberg and Facebook on the wrong side of history—a sentiment now voiced by some Facebook employees—shoving the site out your social-media airlock can be tempting.